The Ubuntu lifecycle and release cadence

 The release cycles of Charmed Kubernetes and MicroK8s are tightly synchronised to the release of upstream Kubernetes®.
 The current release and two prior releases are supported (N-2), subject to changes in the upstream release cycle.
 Canonical also provides expanded security maintenance (ESM) for N-4 Kubernetes releases in the stable release channel.

-For Ubuntu Advantage support, users must upgrade to remain in the N-2 support window.
+For Ubuntu Pro support, users must upgrade to remain in the N-2 support window.

-ESM support includes fixes to high and critical CVEs related to Kubernetes charms, limited to the LTS Ubuntu releases in the current N-4 support window.
-Upstream updates and fixes to Kubernetes binaries or container images are absorbed by Charmed Kubernetes and Microk8s.
+ESM support includes fixes to high and critical CVEs related to Kubernetes charms and MicroK8s (snap), in the current N-4 support window.
+Upstream updates and fixes to Kubernetes binaries or container images are absorbed by Charmed Kubernetes and MicroK8s.

 The Canonical Kubernetes support lifecycle can be represented this way: